sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Any ancillary capabilities are built in the open to create a place where many can collaborate on commonly needed software solutions.

 Finally, this creates new opportunities for smaller companies to do business with the GC.
-For example, [studies from the CNLL](https://cnll.fr/news/etude-pac-logiciel-libre-2015-2020/) (Conseil National du Logiciel Libre) show that the market share for OSS related services in France has grown from 2.5 billion euros in 2012 to 4.5 billion euros in 2017 and was expected to approach 6 billion euros in 2020.
+For example, [studies from the CNLL](https://cnll.fr/news/etude-pac-logiciel-libre-2015-2020/) (Conseil National du Logiciel Libre) show that the market share for OSS-related services in France has grown from 2.5 billion euros in 2012 to 4.5 billion euros in 2017 and was expected to approach 6 billion euros in 2020.
-This growth is in part due to the policies of the French Government that favor the use of open standards and OSS.
+This growth is in part due to the policies of the French Government that favour the use of open standards and OSS.

 This strategy promotes the use of new commercial opportunities for Canadian open standards and OSS service providers to do business with the GC and business internationally.